vasu2652/clock-in-out/README.md

 # clock-in-out
 1. Change the values in the env file to  your values. **Update AdrenalineURL to correct one.**
 2. For personalEmailPassword we have to generate an app password from your personal Gmail account you can follow the guidelines mentioned below for generating your app password.
+3. Install dependencies **npm install**
-3. Install pm2 by running the command
+4. Install pm2 by running the command
    **npm install pm2 -g**
-4. Then start the application by running the command **pm2 start ecosystem.config.js**
+5. Then start the application by running the command **pm2 start ecosystem.config.js**